 Check out our social media for updates on this upcoming program

 Dr. Stephanie Opperman, Associate Professor of History at Georgia College and State University, will be partnering with the Historic Museum Department in offering oral history workshops at Andalusia's Interpretive Center.
 These workshops are open to the public and we welcome you to come and engage with the rich and diverse history of Milledgeville.

-First settled in 1814, Andalusia was a cotton plantation and farm until it was purchased by Flannery’s uncle Dr. Bernard Cline in 1931.
+First settled in 1814, Andalusia was a cotton plantation and farm until it was purchased by Flannery’s uncle, Dr. Bernard Cline in 1931.
 During the O’Connor’s residency, the site contained 14 buildings with over 520 acres of land that was used for dairy and beef farming.
-Following a diagnosis of Lupus in 1951, O’Connor moved to Andalusia to live under the care of her mother Regina Cline O’Connor.
+Following a diagnosis of Lupus in 1951 at just 25 years old, Flannery moved to Andalusia to live under the care of her mother, Regina Cline O’Connor.
 During the 13 years she lived at Andalusia, she completed her 2 novels and 32 short stories centered around the American southern gothic genre.
 The farm’s environment influenced the setting of many of her writings and the people of Milledgeville often inspired her characters.

 Following her death in 1964, the farm remained in the care of the family until 2003 when it was given to a private foundation for use as a museum.
 In August 2017, the site was gifted to O’Connor’s alma mater, Georgia College & State University.
 Today, Andalusia serves as a museum whose mission is to care for, collect, interpret, and exhibit items that illustrate the history of the site during the time which Flannery O’Connor lived on the property (1951-1964).